AmadiMichael/LowLevelVulnerabilities/README.md

 # Low level vulnerabilities & POCs

-Examples and POCs of Vulnerabilities that are unique to EVM contracts written without the guardrails of higher level languages like solidity or vyper
+Examples and POCs of Vulnerabilities that are unique to EVM contracts written without the guardrails of higher level languages like solidity or vyper.
+Still adding more POCs

 ## Validate all input bit size